shivenBajpai/Slay/README.md

 To start server run Slay_Server.py in Slay_Server directory

 \*Requires Port Forwarding to connect to servers outside your local network<br>
-\*\*Due to map generation taking much longer for high player counts, and due to more players requiring a map size that might make the window too big.\<testing pending on this\> In practice this gets limited to moderate number of players.
+\*\*Due to map generation taking much longer for high player counts, and due to more players requiring a map size that might make the window too big\<testing pending on this\>.
+In practice this gets limited to moderate number of players.

 Created using python ver 3.10.6, if you have weird issues maybe updating python will help